 Synchronous vs Asynchronous Rendering, which is best and when to choose which?

 In AdTech, the battle between Synchronous and Asynchronous rendering is akin to a grand chess match, where every move impacts user experience and website performance.
 Synchronous rendering, with its structured and sequential approach, promises predictability and cohesiveness.
 In contrast, Asynchronous rendering champions speed and adaptability, ensuring users access content swiftly, irrespective of ad loads.

 But which reigns supreme?
 Dive in as we dissect their strengths, weigh their limitations, and crown the ultimate victor for your digital strategy.

 What happens to a page when synchronous rendering is used?

-Synchronous mode makes the content and ads load depending on the order that the browser reads them.
+Synchronous mode makes the content and ads load depending on the order in which the browser reads them.
 This type of rendering is best for pages that use multi-sized ad units as the rest of the page content will load after the ad is served and adjust depending on its size, avoiding the possibility of a distorted site layout.

 This is also the required mode when you’re running passback tags.
-In some instances that the ad didn’t return the ad request right away, the rest of the content won’t load as well which causes the user to wait.
+In some instances where the ad didn’t return the ad request right away, the rest of the content won’t load as well which causes the user to wait.
 The result is a negative effect on the quality of the website experience.